AT&T Terms & Conditions

 Experimental Research

 Prior to launch, our legal teams had argued for the use of long scroll windows, thinking that exposing a sentence or two of a 15,000 word agreement would lead to increased readership.
-To put this question to rest, I partnered with UW classmates to test two variations of T&C scroll windows, and found that regardless of the clarity of text revealed, readership was extremely low.
+To put this question to rest, I partnered with a UW research team to test two variations of T&C scroll windows, and found that regardless of the clarity of text revealed, readership was extremely low.

 A/B Decoy Test